lauroguedes/grav-theme-klb4/README.md

   * Features Modular view template `features.md`
   * Hero Modular view template `hero.md`
   * Text Modular view template `text.md`
+  * Bottom Section Modular view template `bottom.md`

 # Installation

 Installing the Klb4 theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.
-The Klb4 theme can be found in both the [One-page](https://github.com/getgrav/grav-skeleton-onepage-site) and [Blog Site](https://github.com/getgrav/grav-skeleton-blog-site) which are self-contained repositories for a complete sites which include: sample content, configuration, theme, and plugins.
+The Klb4 theme can be found in both the [Website](https://github.com/lauroguedes/grav-skeleton-klb4) which are self-contained repositories for a complete sites which include: sample content, configuration, theme, and plugins.

 ## GPM Installation (Preferred)